Ackee-Blockchain-Education/NIE-BLO-tutorial-6/README.md

 # Forcing Ether to a Contract

-Basic example of force ether into the contract using self destruct function
+A basic example of force ether into the contract using self destruct function

-* Deploy EndlessGame
+* Deploy DegenGame
-* Send some Ethers from random account
+* Send some ether from a random account
-* Can you send more then 1 eth?
+* Can you send more than 1 ETH?
-* Trick the game and win
+* Trick the game and win or cause nobody can win in one transaction